What’s the best Wacom tablet for your needs? Understanding the Intuos and Intuos Pro lines

 Rotation sensitivity allows you to make complex, Spirograph-like patterns when you rotate the pen in various art programs.
 The Pro tablet accommodates this, but the pen that comes with the tablet doesn’t have this feature, it only has tilt.

 To get rotation sensitivity, you need to buy the optional Wacom Art Pen, which has both tilt and rotation.
-See the Art Pen on Amazon.
-This pen does not work on newer models.
+The Art Pen does not work on newer models.
 It is only compatible with: Cintiq (these models including the Touch versions): 27QHD, 24HD, 22HD, 21 UX, Cintiq 13HD, all Cintiq Companion 1 and 2 models, Companion Hybrid, Intuos Pro, Intuos5, Intuos4.

 2017 Intuos Pro dimensions (same for Paper Edition):